rug-minds/InteractiveIsing.jl/docs/src/man/WeightGenerator.md

 * A description of a distribution from which a number is sampled which is **multiplied with** the generated weight.
     I.e. using `[-1,1]`, a random sign can be will be sampled with equal probability which is mulitplied with the weight.

 * The amount of nearest neighbors for which a weight needs to be generated.
-This number, let's call it `NN` will cause the algorithm to generate weights for a `NN*NN` or `NN*NN*NN` square block (in matrix coordinates, not real distance).
+This may be given as a single integer or a tuple of integers.
+A tuple must be given to have at least the amount of dimensions of the layer the generator will be applied to.
+The numbers in the tuple will represent the amount of nearest neighbors that will be taken into account when generating connections, let's call the entries $(N_x, N_y, N_z)$, where the numbers correspond to the $x,y$ and $z$ axis respectively.
+This means that in the $x$ direction, only spins with a relative $x$ distance of maximally $N_x$ will be considered when generating weights, and so on for $y$ and $z$.

+!!! note
     At first sight this might seem redundant, because we can program a distance cutoff in the generating function that we supply, i.e. `(dr) -> dr < 3 ? somefunc(dr) : 0` which ensures that all weights for distances greater than 3 are zero.
 However, julia code cannot know beforehand wether some arbitrary function causes a distance cutoff.
 Thus, all combinations of spins would need to be checked to see if they produce a zero weight.
 This is computationally prohibitive because of combinatorial explosion.
 Thus the computation time of generating an adjacency list is very roughly on the order of $N_spins^d * NN^d$ instead of $(N_spins^d)^2$, where typically $NN^d << N_spins^d$.

 ## Why Metaprogramming?